 In the days of its origin, Solidarnosc was a new freedom movement in Europe, and it is in the spirit of the Solidarnosc revolution that the history and the future of Poland and Europe meet in ECS.
 As, regrettably, no similar institution has yet been created in Europe, ECS has been entering a new field, becoming in some ways an experiment, and potentially an important model and point of reference for other European states.
 Herein lies the attractiveness of the ECS project.

-ECS offers a lively public space ndash; a zone for the practice of solidarity and citizenship, a place where citizens linked by a commonality of views come together.
+ECS offers a lively public space - a zone for the practice of solidarity and citizenship, a place where citizens linked by a commonality of views come together.
 It is a sign of the times that NGOs acting for the common good, including the Regional Centre for Voluntary Service in Gdansk, have come together to function within the building of ECS.
-We believe that it is from experiencing Polandrs"s road to freedom that today we can draw social energy, and that the legacy of Solidarnosc still gives rise to concepts that might invigorate the whole of Europe.
+We believe that it is from experiencing Poland's road to freedom that today we can draw social energy, and that the legacy of Solidarnosc still gives rise to concepts that might invigorate the whole of Europe.

 The Permanent Exhibition, devoted to the history of Solidarnosc and to changes that it triggered in Central and Eastern Europe, occupies the main part of the ECS building.
 It uses nearly 3,000 square meters of space on the 1st and the 2nd floors.
 It is divided into seven rooms.
 Visitors spend approximately 2 hours there.
-The state-of-the-art exhibition is narrative in character ndash; it immerses the visitor in a historical account based on archival exhibits, documents, manuscripts, photographs, video presentations and interactive installations.
+The state-of-the-art exhibition is narrative in character - it immerses the visitor in a historical account based on archival exhibits, documents, manuscripts, photographs, video presentations and interactive installations.
 Every visitor is encouraged to make their own references both to history and to our contemporary times.
-The multitude of narrations allows multiple subsequent visits ndash; each being a uniquely new experience.
+The multitude of narrations allows multiple subsequent visits - each being a uniquely new experience.

-Boards with 21 demands that the strikers hung on the gates of the Shipyard in 1980, the overhead crane operated by the legendary trade union activist Anna Walentynowicz, the bullet-pierced jacket of the 20-year-old shipbuilder Ludwik Piernicki, shot in December 1970, the original desk of Jacek Kuron, one of the opposition leaders ndash; these are some of nearly 1800 exhibits available in the permanent exhibition.
+Boards with 21 demands that the strikers hung on the gates of the Shipyard in 1980, the overhead crane operated by the legendary trade union activist Anna Walentynowicz, the bullet-pierced jacket of the 20-year-old shipbuilder Ludwik Piernicki, shot in December 1970, the original desk of Jacek Kuron, one of the opposition leaders - these are some of nearly 1800 exhibits available in the permanent exhibition.